-Super League Gaming Analyzes All Log Data and Speeds Up Investigations with Edge Delta
+Super League Gaming Analyzes All Log Data and Speeds Up Investigations

 Super League Gaming is an esports company that strives to connect gamers from all different backgrounds.
 To fulfill this mission, Super League supports an entire ecosystem of offerings, ranging from an esports experience platform to production broadcasts to advertising and analytics.
 One of the company’s core products is Minehut, the world's largest Minecraft server host community.
 Minehut is a Kubernetes-based application that provides a free, family-friendly environment for people to enjoy Minecraft and build servers how they want.